 Basically, any mantra is “a sound, syllable, word, or group of words that is considered capable of ‘creating transformation.’”
 2 See also our posts on the Green Tara mantra, White Tara and her mantra, and the Buddha Shakyamuni mantra.

 This mantra naturally comes to our hearts in any kind of difficult situation.
 For example, when I was in an earthquake in Dharamsala once, when the earth started shaking, I automatically started praying, “Om mani peme hung.”

 Many people recite the mantra thousands of times in a day as part of their daily prayer practice.
+(If you’re interested in experiencing the beautiful sight and sound of walking in a crowd of Tibetans humming mantras, check out our How to Visit Tibet post.)
 We also print it on prayer flags that blow the prayer to the winds, carve it on stones, and insert papers printed with it inside holy statues and in prayer wheels.

 Almost all Tibetans recite the prayer, even though many of us don’t know the meaning.